tarlepp/angular-ngrx-frontend/doc/DEPENDENCY_UPDATE.md

 ## Other updates [ᐞ](#table-of-contents)

-For time to time it's a good idea to update library dependencies as well.
+From time to time it's a good idea to update library dependencies as well.
 You can do that with following command - that will update `yarn.lock` file.

 ```bash